 Below are some frequently asked questions of the University Ombuds Office.
 We encourage all interested individuals to contact us with any questions or concerns about the office.
 Also, please check out our Office Brochure.

-Sometimes the most effective way to resolve a conflict is to bring two parties together, with a third party to facilitate an effective and productive dialogue.
-Mediation is a process using a neutral party who is trained to facilitate the resolution of a conflict.
-Mediators assist in the clarification of issues and the generation of options for resolution.
-Mediators help parties reach their own agreement and do not make a decision regarding the outcome of a dispute.
-In order for mediation to be effective, parties must be willing to be active participants in the process.
-Mediation through the Ombuds Office is informal.
-Informal mediation is voluntary and related agreements are non-binding.
+What is mediation?
+Sometimes the most effective way to resolve a conflict is to bring the parties together.
+Mediation is a process using a neutral third party, trained in conflict resolution, to facilitate an effective and productive dialogue, help clarify issues, and assist in generating options for resolution.
+Mediators help parties reach their own agreement, but do not make a decision regarding the outcome of a dispute or enforce/monitor agreements.
+For mediation to be effective, parties need to be active participants in the process.
+Mediation through the Ombuds Office is informal and any agreements reached by the parties are voluntary and non-binding.